Firearm malfunction: Mechanical malfunctions

 Mechanical malfunctions of a firearm (commonly called jams) include failures to feed, extract, or eject a cartridge; failure to fully cycle after firing; and failure of a recoil- or gas-operated firearm to lock back when empty (largely a procedural hazard, as "slide lock" is a visual cue that the firearm is empty).
 In extreme cases, an overloaded round, blocked barrel, poor design, or severely weakened breech can result in an explosive failure of the receiver, barrel, or other parts of the firearm.

 Failure to feed

 Failure to feed (FTF) is when a firearm fails to feed the next round into the firing chamber.
-Failure to feed is common when the shooter does not hold the firearm firmly (known as limp wristing), when the slide is not fully cycled by the preceding round, or due to problems with the magazine.
+Failure to feed is common when a shooter using a semi-automatic firearm does not hold the firearm correctly (for example, by limp wristing a pistol), when the slide is not fully cycled by the preceding round, or due to problems with the magazine.
 It can also be caused by worn recoil springs, buffer springs, or simply a dirty feed ramp.